mjfikes/mjfikes.github.io/docs/index.md

 ## About me

-I'm Matthew Fikes.
+My name is Matthew Fikes.
 Welcome to my data science portfolio.

+I am a graduate student in a data science program at Bellevue University and the Coordinator of Research and Analysis at Mohawk Valley Community College.